paschal533/onramp-contracts/README.md

     npm intall --force
     ```
 1. re-name `.env.example` to `.env` and add the private key of the deployer wallet.
-1. make sure the chain configs are correct in `hardhat.config.ts`
+1. make sure the chain configs are correct in `hardhat.config.ts`.
+If the your desired chain config is missing, you will need to add it in the `hardhat.config.ts`.
-1. compile smart contracts
+1. compile smart contracts.
     ```
     npx hardhat compile
     ```